/www/asatourscomau_679/public/wp-content/themes/asatours/single-tour.php

 Tour Highlights

-• View Paphos’ Tombs of the Kings, a UNESCO World Heritage Site containing well-preserved monumental underground tombs and chambers used during the Hellenistic and Roman periods.
+• View Paphos’ Tombs of the Kings, a UNESCO World Heritage Site containing well-preserved rock-cut tombs dating from the 3rd century BCE with frescoed walls and Doric columns.

 • At Kourion and Paphos view Roman floor mosaics, considered among the finest in the world.